mdsitton/SngFileFormat/README.md

 ### Filename Registry

+The filename registry serves a similar purpose to the metadata one so that conflicting file names aren't utilized within the format that have different usages.

 - `notes.chart`
 - `notes.mid`
 - `song.ini` - Reserved, but will be not communicated through into sng file as this is the source of metadata in the SNG file